 On the occasion of the visit of Her Royal Highness Princess Louise and the Marquis of Lorne, the Citadel hosted an “Assault-at-Arms” tournament.
 He proved to be the class of the field, outscoring everyone in sword, bayonet and single stick.
 Even the heavily favoured members of the Royal Navy Squadron team proved no match for this talented gunner.

 He served continuously until 1905 when he retired.
 The comments recorded in the Regimental Record of Service Book indicate that his service was considered “Exemplary.”
 Rare, high praise in an era noted for understatement.
 After two years on a pension, the quiet life lost its appeal, and he re-enrolled in the unit where his military service began, the 8th Royal Rifles of Canada.
 Here he served until 1914.
 His total service to Canada of 46 years stands as a remarkable achievement.

 On 23 May 1930, at the age of 78, Sergeant-Major Jordan stood proudly beside the oldest living Commanding Officer of the RCA, Major-General R.W.
-Rutherford and two other old comrades, Professor H. Walters and Sergeant-Major W.R.
+Rutherford and two other former comrades, Professor H. Walters and Sergeant-Major W.R.
 Abbott in front of the RCHA Memorial in Kingston.
 There, this august group laid wreaths on the occasion of the first “reunion” and the formation of the Royal Canadian Artillery Active and Ex-Members’ Association.

-Sergeant-Major Jordan died at his home in Quebec City in 1938.
-His career was remarkable; his long and dedicated service to the guns has earned him a rightful place in the history of The Royal Regiment.
+Sergeant-Major Jordan died at his home in Quebec City, in 1938.
+His career was remarkable.
+His long and dedicated service to the guns has earned him a rightful place in the history of The Royal Regiment.